samky987/NotesApp/README.md

 1. New user registration using the endpoint POST /public/users

 2. New session using the endpoint POST /public/users/session.
-The result will be a JWT token that should be copied and pasted in the Authorization header for subsequent requests.
+The result will be a JWT token that should be copied and pasted into the Authorization header for subsequent requests.

 3. (Post, Get, Delete) Note: /notes